 Future Badass: In the SERN timeline, after Okabe dies in 2025 Daru begins to lead the terrorist group at the expense of raising his daughter and builds a time machine, though it was not fully operational.

 Lovable Sex Maniac: Whenever a girl lets loose an Accidental Innuendo, he'll ask them to repeat it.
 He also insists on having all the technical stuff explained to him in terms of eroge.

 Kurisu is an 18-year-old Teen Genius apparently killed at very beginning of the story, only to appear both alive and confused at Okabe's assertion that she's supposed to be dead.
-She becomes the fourth lab member and does a lot of the work on the time machine.
+She becomes the fourth and final of the primary lab members and does a lot of the work on the time machine.
 Despite her excellent skills in physics, she's actually a neuroscientist.
 More than that, she's also a Closet Geek and noted to be quite the blatant tsundere.

 A-Cup Angst: When Mayuri tries consoling the retconned into female Rukako about chest size not mattering, Kurisu does a Spit Take.

 Adaptation Dye-Job: Kurisu's hair is brown in the original visual novel, but has red hair in the anime.

 Agent Scully: Initially, Kurisu completely denies any possibility that time machines could exist.
 Her tune quickly changes when she ends up helping Okabe build one.

 Amnesiac Lover: In the True Ending, Okabe has saved Mayuri, Kurisu and the future, but in exchange, she doesn't remember him.
 However, fragments of her memories survive, and she feels compelled to track him down anyway, which is expanded upon in the bonus episode for the anime.
 In the movie, Kurisu successfully falls in love with Okabe all over again.